mengwey/mengwey.github.io/_pages/about.md

 I am a PhD candidate in the department of [Electrical Engineering](https://engineering.uci.edu/dept/eecs) at the [University of California, Irvine](https://uci.edu), advised by Prof. [Athina Markopoulou](https://athinagroup.eng.uci.edu/athina/).
 I received my B.E. degree in Electrical Engineering from Northeastern University (China) in 2019, my M.Sc. degree in Electrical Engineering from University of Southern California in 2021.
 I was a visiting student at City University of Hong Kong in 2018, supervised by Prof. [Linqi Song](https://sites.google.com/site/aisquaredlab/about-us/linqi?authuser=0).

 <!-- My research interests are in the areas of agentic AI, privacy-preserving machine learning, federated learning, data valuation and model efficiency. -->
-My research interests are in the areas of trustworthy and explainable AI, LLMs, agentic AI, privacy-preserving machine learning, and federated learning.
+My research interests are in the areas of trustworthy and explainable AI, privacy-preserving machine learning, federated learning, LLMs, agentic AI.

 <hr>